mokacolaa/2i_Coding_Challenge/README.md

 # 2i_Coding_Challenge
-## Largest sum of digits within a string
+## Max sum of digits within a string

 Given an array of strings, each made up of a combination of letters and digits, write the functionality to find and return the largest sum of digits within a string.